yogeshhk/MidcurveNN/README.md

 - How to represent a geometric figure to feed to any Machine/Deep Learning problem, as they need numeric data in vector form?
 - How to convert geometric shapes (even after restricting the domain to 2D linear profile shapes) to vectors?
 - Closest data structure is graph, but thats predominantly topological and not geometrical.
 Meaning, graphs represent only connectivity and not spatial positions.
 Here, nodes would have coordinates and arcs would have curved-linear shape.
 So, even Graph Neural Networks, which convolute neighbors around a node and pool the output to generate vectors, are not suitable.
 - Need RnD to come up with a way to generate geometric-graph embedding that will convolute at nodes (having coordinates) around arcs (having geometry, say, a set of point coordinates), then pool them to form a meaningful representation.
+Real crux would be how to formulate pooling to aggregate all incident curves info plus node coordinates info into a single number!!

 ### Variable Lengths Issue
 	- It is a dimension-reduction problem.
 In 2D, input is the sketch profile (parametrically 2D), whereas the output is the midcurve (parametrically 1D).
 Input points are ordered (mostly forming closed loop, manifold).
 Output points may not be ordered, and can have branches (non-manifold)